About Us

 Voices of Women is a not-for-profit organisation run by a Management Board and Advisory Boards.
 Since 2018, Voices of Women has been empowering women to build confidence and connect with each other through cross cultural creative writing and performance workshops, public readings, live shows and short films.
 Inspired by women’s life stories, the organisation supports and inspires women across Australia and internationally to share their story, to make sense of our world, deepen our understanding, break down barriers and experience compassion and joy.

-Through five annual story call outs and an extensive workshop program, Voices of Women has encouraged over 1,000 women in Australia and internationally to create and share their story in short monologue form.
+Through seven annual story call outs and an extensive workshop program, Voices of Women has encouraged over 1,000 women in Australia and internationally to create and share their story in short monologue form.

 The organisation is supported by Australian Federal, state and local government bodies, private donors and foundations and an extensive network of collaborating arts organisations.